Stockton Beach: Vehicular access

 No vehicular access is possible at the southern end of the beach.
 Instead, all vehicles must enter the beach through the Worimi Conservation Lands in the Port Stephens local government area.
 Vehicle entry to the beach is via Lavis Lane in Williamtown or Gan Gan Road in Anna Bay.
 A permit needs to be purchased before entering the beach.
 Drivers must ensure that they respect the natural habitat of the beach and refrain from driving on the plants and grasses on dune structure.
 Access to the recreational vehicle area is subject to restrictions.

 The beach is at its widest near the Lavis Lane entrance.

 Sand mining

 Sand mining is practised on Stockton beach.
 This has led to a significant loss of tertiary vegetation in the hind dunes of the beach which has led to a noticeable decrease in the numbers of native species sightings, for example the eastern grey kangaroo and sugar glider.
 There is considerable opposition to the controversial sand mining.

+Coastal maintenance

+The beach undergoes regular coastal maintenance to manage erosion and storm impacts.
+Works include removing debris and driftwood after storms and replenishing sand through beach nourishment.
+These activities form part of the Stockton Coastal Management Program (2020) and the Stockton Beach Repair Project, led by the NSW Government and the City of Newcastle, to restore beach usability and protect coastal assets.